ml4/hshell/README.md

-# hshell
+# shell-t
-HashiCorp shell scripts
+HashiCorp Terraform shell scripts.

+YMMV, provided as is, with no warrantee.